 - Romper Suit – The playsuit style romper is the perfect compromise if you want to feel glam but also just want to chill out.

 - Lace Bodysuit – Wear alone or team with a pair of jeans for a demure evening outfit.

 - Robe – Whether it’s made from a sultry silk satin or a warming jersey knit, the robe is an essential part of your lingerie collection.

 Because there are so many different choices when it comes to lingerie fabric, there are also many properties associated with them.
 Here are just a few of our favourites:

 - Breathable – you don't want heavy, stiff underwear that suffocates the skin, so the fabrics used to make lingerie are delicate to touch, breathable and light.
 Many of them have open net-like constructs, allowing air to escape and enter.

 - Textured – materials for lingerie are often textured, such as lace, to add an element of drama and sensuality.

-There's so many advantages of the various lingerie fabrics, allowing you to look good and feel good in your body.
+There are so many advantages of the various lingerie fabrics, allowing you to look good and feel good in your body.
 Soft, stretchy and light, they're practical to wear as daily garments and underneath clothes, but also lacey, sheer and textured, some lingerie materials are also designed to be seen.
-From lace corsets and sheer chemises to stretchy pants and form fitting body suits, lingerie fabric is perfectly suited to making your practical and sensual undergarments.
+From lace corsets and sheer chemises to stretchy pants and form-fitting bodysuits, custom printed lingerie fabric, UK made to order, is perfectly suited to making your practical and sensual undergarments.